-For the Rule, Sunday acts as a kind of fulcrum for the order of the psalms.
+For the rule, Sunday acts as a kind of fulcrum for the order of the psalms.
 A fulcrum is a place from which a lever gets its grip and purpose.
 Placed on a fulcrum, a pole becomes a boom gate; via a fulcrum, a crowbar moves a rock.
 As the day of Jesus’ Resurrection, each Sunday and its prayers are the fulcrum for the week ahead.

 To grow in the life of the Resurrection is a growth into freedom.
 Today, freedom is often presented as unstructured; if we are somehow limited, then we are not free.
 However, unstructured freedom makes it very hard to choose; choice without context is easily overwhelming.
-Choice must have a context, if it does not then our commitments (the living out of our choices) have little or no foundation.
+Choice must have a context, if it does not then our commitments (the product of our choices) have little or no foundation.

-Our life, like a bird, has escaped from the snare of the fowler.
-Indeed the snare has been broken and we have escaped.
+Indeed, the snare has been broken, and we have escaped.
 Our help in is the name of the Lord, who made heaven and earth.
 (Ps.
-124(125):7-8, Grail)
+124:7-8, RNJB)